redhat-openshift-ecosystem/community-operators-pipeline/docs/maintainer-documentation.md

 ### **Everything is green but not merged**
 There can be a case when `do-not-merge/hold` label is present.
 If the `openshift-robot` has added it, please remove it.
 If a contributor has added it, ask for removal.

+### The traffic light failed due to `error interpreting channels, please manually input channels instead`
+This is a misleading error in most cases. `OPM` tool is unable to find a channel name.
+When creating bundles from a package manifest, it is failing on the first one despite the fact, that the first bundle was correct in the past.
+The reason behind this is that during the first bundle conversion, it is checking the whole update graph for the package.
+So the issue is anywhere on the "update graph", especially on newly changed files.

+Please check if a bundle is in a channel.
+For packagemanifest format check `package` file.
+Check every operator name versus `replaces` value from a higher operator version against typos.
+During the check, start with a channel head, eg. the latest operator version.

 ## Release pipeline maintainer documentation

 When all conditions are met, the operator has merged automatically and a release pipeline is triggered at {% if cluster_type == 'k8s' %} [https://github.com/k8s-operatorhub/community-operators/actions/workflows/operator_release.yaml](https://github.com/k8s-operatorhub/community-operators/actions/workflows/operator_release.yaml). {% else %} [https://github.com/redhat-openshift-ecosystem/community-operators-prod/actions/workflows/operator_release.yaml](https://github.com/redhat-openshift-ecosystem/community-operators-prod/actions/workflows/operator_release.yaml). {% endif %}